deltatraced/delta-trace/lan/posts/2025/003 Apprenticeship to Signs.md

 Often, we make judgments such as "I am bad at drawing hands".
 We look at our drawing, and sure enough, it does not meet our taste or expectations of what a good hand would look like.
 We may also inherit these judgments from others, such as with exams and performance reviews.
 It is expected that you deliver a result, and yet you do not.

 Because of societal expectations and habits, such judgments can obtain a lot of weight in our minds.
-But what do you notice about my judgment with regards to "I am bad at drawing hands" with respect to art?
+But what do you notice about my judgment "I am bad at drawing hands" with respect to art?
 Does it attend to signs of art, such as shapes, curves, lines, perspective, references, or does it only attend to us?
 That we do not produce something?

 As explained before, learning happens to us as we attend to the signs of our practice, in this case of art.
 To draw good hands, then, it is through those encounters with art that we can translate our intentions to drawings.